himanshup/instagram-clone/README.md

 ## Development

 To get this working on your machine, you will need to install MongoDB and export a database url as an env variable (`export DATABASEURL='<url>`).
+You also need to create a cloudinary account and export the api key and api secret as env variables.

 ```
 git clone https://github.com/himanshup/instagram-clone.git